AppleBreak1/Z390-Designare-Customac/README.md

 - Kernel -> Quirks -> CustomSMBIOSGuid -> Yes

-- Misc -> Security -> ScanPolicy -> 0 (Set it to 2,687,747 if you wish to hide unnessary entries)
+- Misc -> Security -> ScanPolicy -> 0 (Set it to 2,687,747 if you wish to hide unnecessary entries)

 - NVRAM -> Boot-args -> Nothing.
 (For AMD Rx 5xxx/6xxx GPU, agdpmod=pikera is required)